gpvigano/AsImpL/README.md

 selected model.
 A progress bar shows the import progress and phase until the model has been loaded (or until you press *Cancel* to abort the process).
 A utility menu item `Capture screenshot` was added to take a screenshot, the file is named automatically and saved into the main project folder, then the folder is opened in your file manager.

+A sub-menu *Import OBJ model [AsImpL]* is added to the Unity Editor Asset menu.
+It opens a window where you can set paths and import settings, then you can press *Import* to start importing the selected model.
+A progress bar shows the import progress and phase until the model has been loaded (or until you press *Cancel* to abort the process).
+To the Window menu a sub-menu item `Capture screenshot [AsImpL]` is added to take a screenshot, the file is named automatically and saved into the main project folder, then the folder is opened in your file manager.